KumareshBabuNS/cf-cqrs-microservice-sampler/README.md

 ## Thanks

  - Thanks to [Markus Bukowski](https://github.com/mrbuk) for helping sort out the trixy configuration required to get the transaction manager and Axon unit of work to actually work.

- - Thanks to [Antonio Goncalves](https://github.com/agoncal) for his help with the Spring XML to Spring Java DSL conversion.